-First and foremost, believers are baptized because Jesus was baptized and He asked us to follow His example in all things.
-"When all the people were being baptized, Jesus was baptized too" (Luke 3:21).
-If Jesus the Son of God, found it to be vital, how much more should we?
+First and foremost, believers are baptized because Jesus was baptized and He asked us to follow His example.
+The Scripture says,"When all the people were being baptized, Jesus was baptized too" - Luke 3:21.
+If Jesus, the Son of God, found baptism to be vital, how much more should we?

 What if I have already been baptized?

 Baptism is only required once.
 However, it must have occurred by immersion, following your personal decision to receive Christ as your Lord and Savior.
 "Those who accepted his message were baptized, and about 3,000 were added to their number that day" (Acts 2:41).
 This verse teaches that you must accept the message of Jesus Christ first and then be baptized.
 Baptism does not make one a Christian, only faith in Christ can do that.
 Therefore, only believers should be baptized.
 Sometimes people are baptized without a basic understanding of this truth.
-Others are baptized as a result of their parents' choice and not their own, while some are baptized believing that this act will produce salvation.
+Others are baptized as a result of their parents' choice and not their own, while some are baptized thinking that this act will produce salvation or that the baptism water will wash away a person's sin.
 In instances like these, one should consider being baptized again with full knowledge of what the Bible teaches.

-If baptism does not save you, what does do it?
+If baptism does not save you, what does it do?

-Third, baptism is a symbolic expression of inner cleansing and change which results from calling on the name of Christ for salvation.
+3. Baptism is an outward expression of an inward change.
+This results from calling on the name of Christ for salvation.
 "If we have been united with Him like this in His death. we will certainly also be united with Him in his resurrection.
-For we know that our old self was crucified with Him so that the body of sin might be done away with, that we should no longer be slaves to sin" (Romans 6:5-6)
+For we know that our old self was crucified with Him so that the body of sin might be done away with, that we should no longer be slaves to sin" - Romans 6:5-6.